maxbendick/ng-async-compute/README.md

 # ng-async-compute

 This is a very early project.
-Extensive testing and documentation on the way.
+Extensive testing, documentation, performance improvements, and `Compute` composition are on the way.

 Compute combinations of observables with non-observables without subscribing or logic in the template.